mariuzka/pop2net/paper/paper.md

 Pop2net's components can be categorized into three sectors.

-1. **Mandatory base classes.**
+1. **Environment, Actor and Location.**
     The first sector contains the three object classes—Environment, Actor, and Location—that must always be used to facilitate the bipartite network structure of Pop2net.
     The Environment class is Pop2net's main object that holds all entities and manages their relations.
     Central attributes of the Environment class are:
-    * A NetworkX graph object [@hagberg_exploring_2008] that stores all actors, locations, and their relationships.
+    * A NetworkX graph object that stores all actors, locations, and their relationships.
     * An actor list and a location list that provide convenient access to actor and location objects.
     * Various methods for managing tasks such as connecting actors and locations or exporting the network.

-    Actors are the (inter)acting entities in the simulation—what is typically referred to as agents in agent-based modeling (ABM).
+    Actors are the (inter)acting entities in the simulation—what is typically referred to as *agents* in ABM.
-    However, since Pop2net also treats locations as agents, especially when integrated with frameworks like Mesa or AgentPy, we found it clearer to refer to the primary acting entities as actors.
+    However, since Pop2net also treats locations as agents, especially when integrated with frameworks like Mesa or AgentPy, we found it clearer to refer to the primary acting entities as *actors*.

     Locations represent the places or contexts in which actors interact.
     In Pop2net, every connection between actors must be mediated by a location.

-    Both actors and locations provide several methods—for example, to retrieve all associated locations or actors, find neighboring actors within specific location types, or connect actors to one another through certain locations.
+    Both actors and locations provide several methods which help managing relations during simulations—for example, to retrieve all associated locations or actors, find neighboring actors within specific location types, or connect actors to one another through certain locations.

-2. **Network generators.**
+2. **Creator and LocationDesigner.**
-    The classes Creator and LocationDesigner are the tools in Pop2net that enable the user to generate custom (bipartite) networks.
+    The classes Creator and LocationDesigner are the tools in Pop2net that enable the user to generate custom (bipartite) networks in a modular and scalable way.
-    By defining location types using the LocationDesigner, users can quickly specify which actors are connected to a location, how many location instances should be created, whether locations are nested within other locations, or how strongly the connection between an actor and a location is weighted.
+    By defining location types using the LocationDesigner, users can quickly specify which agent should be connected to a certain location type, how many location instances should be created, whether locations are nested within other locations, or how strongly the connection between an actor and a location is weighted.
     Based on these definitions, the Creator class generates a bipartite network of actors and locations.
-    Pop2net’s networks and their components can serve as the basis for simulation models, be integrated with Mesa and AgentPy, or be exported to NetworkX in both bipartite and unipartite formats.
+    The generated networks and their components can serve as the basis for simulation models, be integrated with Mesa and AgentPy, or be exported to NetworkX in both bipartite and unipartite formats.

     The Creator also provides convenient methods to generate actors and their attributes directly from empirical micro-level data, e.g., survey data.
     Those empirically created attributes support the creation of realistic network structures by including them in the location definitions, for instance, the age or the household of the actors.
     Location types can also incorporate network graphs based on empirical data or generated by NetworkX.

-3. **Inspection tools.**
+3. **NetworkInspector.**
     The NetworkInspector class provides methods for quick network analysis, such as visualization and the calculation of network measures.